paulkim-microsoft/lagscope/README.md

 ### Example run

 To measure the network TCP latency between two multi-core serves running Ubuntu 1604, NODE1 (192.168.4.1) and NODE2 (192.168.4.2).

 On NODE1 (the receiver), run:
 ```
 ./lagscope -r
 ```
 (Translation: Run lagscope as a receiver with default settings.
-See the output from "./lagscope -h" for more details about the default settings.)
+See the output from `./lagscope -h` for more details about the default settings.)

 And on NODE2 (the sender), run:
 ```